- Creation of a world-class surf and leisure destination within a 23.7Ha Country park to the west of Edinburgh.

 - Provide a country park destination of local and national interest.
 Easily accessible, safe and attractive.

-- Create a Wavegarden® Cove facility which is a world class destination for water based leisure – surfing, paddle boarding and open water swimming for example.
+- Create a Wavegarden® Cove facility which is a world-class destination for water-based leisure – surfing, paddle boarding and open water swimming for example.

-The facility also aspires to be a high-performance hub for several associated water and land based sports.
 The surrounding country park is designed to provide a context and setting for the international destination as well as a welcoming local greenspace for the community.

 Scottish cold-water surfing